cloudogu/ces-build-lib/README.md

 }
 ```

-## Deploy to nexus repository (e.g. maven central)
+## Deploying to Nexus repository

+### Deploying artifacts

 ces-build-lib makes deploying to nexus repositories easy, even when it includes signing of the artifacts and usage of
-the nexus staging plugin (as necessary for maven central or other nexus repository pro instances).
+the nexus staging plugin (as necessary for Maven Central or other Nexus repository pro instances).

+#### Simple deployment

-The most simple use case is to deploy to a nexus repo (*not* maven central):
+The most simple use case is to deploy to a nexus repo (*not* Maven Central):

 * Just set the repository using `Maven.useDeploymentRepository()` passing a repository ID (you can choose), the URL as
   well as a nexus username and password/access token as jenkins username and password credential.